Koja Zaharia: Second War of Shkodër and conflict with Serbia

 Balsha III and the Venetians had resumed their hostilities in 1419, with Balsha capturing Drisht that same year.

 Eventually, in order to defend Zeta from the Venetians, a sickly Balsha III offered his state to his uncle, Serbian despot Stefan Lazarević.
 Balsha III would die soon after his arrival to the Serbian court in April 1421, and his widow, Bolja, returned to her family in Danjë together their two daughters.
 The Venetians intervened and drafted new cadastres to reorganise Zeta, and Zaharia was formally reaffirmed as the lord of Danjë under Venetian authority.
 A conflict would ensue over Balsha III's former territories between the Serbian Despotate and the Venetians, and Zaharia was amongst the lords who supported Lazarević.
 By 1423, Zaharia was also ruling over Drisht and Lezhë as an ally of the despot, and he began to threaten Venetian subjects.
 Within Lezhë itself, Zaharia imposed the payment of the tithe.
 The Venetians would begin to negotiate with the local lords who were allied with Lazarević, intervening in Zaharia's territories to try and prevent him from taxing the locals.
 The Venetians attempted to bribe Gjon Kastrioti, Zaharia, and the Dukagjini family by giving them 300, 200, and 100 ducats respectively, and they distributed a further 300 ducats to those who felt cheated by receiving a lesser sum the first time around.
 These attempts failed at buying the lords' alliegance failed, and they remained loyal to Lazarević.
 Nonetheless, Venice would eventually buy Zaharia's allegiance.

+Historical depiction of a Ragusan merchant in 1580.

 In the late 1420's, Zaharia came into conflict with despot Lazarević due to the latter's attempt at financially ruining the Zaharia family; large numbers of Ragusan merchants passed through Danjë when travelling to Serbia, so Lazarević ordered the Ragusans to abandon that route and to instead travel by the neighbouring road that ran through Lezhë so as to deprive Zaharia of his customs revenues.
 Zaharia's territories extended from Danjë to Lezhë, and so the Ragusans could not avoid passing through Zaharia's lands to reach Serbia.
 They continued to pass by Danjë and would continue to pay Zaharia's customs tax.
 Zaharia had once again grown closer to the Ottomans, who had begun to invade Serbia.
 When Stefan Balsha invaded Serbian-controlled Zeta in 1429 with Ottoman support in an attempt to become its ruler, Zaharia was quick to offer military support.
 Balsha's army captured the town of Drisht but failed to capture the citadel, and in the following year, the Ottomans abandoned Balsha's cause and attacked his allies.